dartoos-dev/flutter_brand_palettes/README.md

 ## Demo application

-The demo application provides a fully working example, focused on demonstrating exactly one brand in action — Instagram.
+The demo application provides a fully working example, focused on demonstrating exactly one brand in action: _Instagram_.
 You can take the code in this demo and experiment with it.

 To run the demo application: